💡 Key Takeaways:

 Illumination System

-In order to read the code and relay the image back to be processed, the barcode must be illuminated.
+The barcode must be illuminated to read the code and relay the image back to be processed.
 This used to be done using traditional lamps.
-Now barcode scanners will have built-in LED or lasers that act as illuminators.
+Now, barcode scanners have built-in LEDs or lasers that act as illuminators.

 Sensor or Lens

-A light sensor called a “photodiode” takes the image that is collected and converts it into a corresponding electrical signal.
-It appears and functions almost as a reverse LED, capturing light and putting it into a wire.
+A light sensor called a “photodiode” collects an image and converts it into a corresponding electrical signal.
+It appears and functions almost like a reverse LED, capturing light and putting it into a wire.

 The Decoder